 Finding and eliminating inconsistencies in spacing, punctuation, abbreviation/acronym usage and so on can be one of the most frustrating and time-consuming parts of preparing a manuscript.
 In my experience, the find and replace tool in Microsoft Word can be very helpful in addressing these issues.

 In this article, I’ve compiled a list of several common inconsistencies and their find/replace solutions, which I hope will help make this process a little easier.
 Each category includes an example, and some also include a screenshot of the process.
-You can also refer to our downloadable resource for other areas in which to avoid inconsistency.
 I do suggest that you consult your target journal before starting, as well.
 Ensuring that the conventions you choose to apply are consistent with their guidelines means that you won’t have to repeat the formatting procedure later on!

 Abbreviations and acronyms are typically defined the first time they are used within the abstract or main text and then used throughout the remainder of the manuscript.
 To ensure that abbreviations are used consistently, search for the full definition to ensure that it only comes up once in the main text, and then replace subsequent instances with the acronym, if necessary.
 It is also worth noting that some abbreviations, like PCR and ASTM, are so common in their fields that they likely do not need to be defined.
 Some journals also prefer to have a separate abbreviations list or ask that abbreviations be defined separately in each section.
 When in doubt, consult your target journal’s guidelines.